aabilio/url-shortener/README.md

 ##### - API

-This app has a little HTTP API that works on the top of [Express server](https://github.com/aabilio/url-shortener/blob/master/server/server.js "Express server") with the next endpoints:
+This app has a little HTTP API that works on the top of an [Express server](https://github.com/aabilio/url-shortener/blob/master/server/server.js "Express server") with the next endpoints:

 - **GET** */api/v1/destination/valid?url=:url* - Check if an url is valid
 - **POST** */api/v1/url* - Short an url